pablohernandezb/us-presidents-sentiment-analysis/README.md

 # US Presidents Sentiment & Rhetorical Analysis

-This repository is a sandbox project designed to deepen my skills in machine learning, natural language processing (NLP), and large language models (LLMs) through hands-on research and experimentation.
+This repository is a sandbox project designed to deepen my skills in machine learning, and natural language processing (NLP)through hands-on research and experimentation.
 The project analyzes US presidential speeches to uncover sentiment trends, rhetorical patterns, and linguistic features.

 ## Research & Learning Objectives